-- 3. (Optional, no credit) Can you design an $\epsilon$ -far from uniformity destribution that is even worse for the uniformity test than $\mathcal{D}{far}$ ?
-Or can you show that $\mathcal{D}{far}$ is the worst-case distribution?
-If you know how to answer any of these questions, you can probably turn this into your final project, if you want to update your project topic. - 4.
-Recall Question 78 in Homework 1.
-Choose an arbitrary real-world data set that consists of numeric records for which it feels that the last x digits (or the middle x digits) should be distributed independently and uniformly at random. - (a) Explain why you believe this should be the case. - (b) What does the uniformity test applied to this data set say? - (c) What does the uniformity test applied to pairs of consecutive data points say?
+Option A: Recall Question 4 in Homework 3.
+Choose an arbitrary real-world data set that consists of numeric records for which it feels that the last x digits (or the middle x digits) should be distributed independently and uniformly at random.

+- (a) Explain why you believe this should be the case. - (b) What does the uniformity test applied to this data set say for a reasonable setting of ε and δ ? ("Reasonable" here means that the number of samples, as determined using the procedure from part 2, is not prohibitive.) - (c) What does the uniformity test applied to pairs of consecutive data points say?
 As an example, if you look at the last two digits, for each data point, combine them into numbers consisting of four digits, before feeding them into the tester.
-(Also remember to update your parameters s and t correspondingly!)

-Note: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, ... would pass the previous test.
-However, if you look at pairs, the sequence of samples you get is 01, 23, 45, 67, ..., and the uniformity test will detect that there is a relationship between consecutive data points.

-(d) (Optional, no credit) Can you design a statistical test that the uniform distribution with independent samples should pass, but this distribution does not?
+(Also remember to update your parameters s and t correspondingly!) - Note: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, ... would pass the previous test.
+However, if you look at pairs, the sequence of samples you get is 01, 23, 45, 67, ..., and the uniformity test will detect that there is a relationship between consecutive data points. - (d) (Optional, no credit) Can you design a statistical test that the uniform distribution with independent samples should pass, but this distribution does not?

-- 5. The theme of this question is a random PIN or password generation.
+Option B: The theme of this question is the random PIN or password generation.
 Say, you want to generate a random sequence of digits.
 If you try to just type one yourself, it may be difficult to select one uniformly at random from all sequences of specific length.
-However, consider the following extreme experiment that may boost the quality of randomness in a single digit you generate. - Try to type as randomly as possible 1000 digits. - Add them up and output the result modulo 10.
+However, consider the following extreme experiment that may boost the quality of randomness in a single digit you generate.

+- Try to type as randomly as possible 1000 digits. - Add them up and output the result modulo 10.

-While typing directly single digits uniformly and completely independently of other digits may be nearly impossible, we hope in this experiment that each generated digit is a result of combining a large number of sufficiently random digits that will allow for the result to be distributed nearly uniformly and independently of all other events.
+While typing directly single digits uniformly and completely independently of other digits may be nearly impossible, we hope in this experiment that if each generated digit is a result of combining a large number of sufficiently random digits this allows for the result to be distributed nearly uniformly and independently of all other events.